argolab/dyna-R/README.md

                      `-'
 ```

 This is an "academic" implementation.
 There may be bugs in general, though it is surprisingly robust in a lot of cases.
-Aka, [here be dragons](https://en.wikipedia.org/wiki/Here_be_dragons).
+AKA: [here be dragons](https://en.wikipedia.org/wiki/Here_be_dragons).